 One of the most modern museums in town, the Archaeological Museum of Corfu first opened its doors to the public in 1965.

-Although it was originally built to exhibit the findings coming from the local Temple of Artemis, the museum was later on enlarged in order to house two more exhibition areas dedicated to the objects and findings unearthed in the nearby ancient citadel of Corfu.
+Although it was originally built to exhibit the findings coming from the local Temple of Artemis, the museum was later on enlarged to house two more exhibition areas dedicated to the objects and findings unearthed in the nearby ancient citadel of Corfu.

 Enjoy a visit to the Banknote Museum